Safe use of metal turning lathes

 Risk

-Unsupported workpieces can become loose, striking employees.
+Unsupported workpieces can become loose and strike employees.

 - Hazard: Machining process produces continuous or unravelled cuttings